Appalachian Mountain Club: Organization

 Appalachian Mountain Club's headquarters is located in Roughan Hall at 10 City Square in the Charlestown neighborhood of Boston, with an adjunct facility at 6 Spice St.

 Appalachian Mountain Club employed 755 individuals in 2022.
 AMC estimated that 5,000 individuals volunteered for the organization in 2022.

 In 2022, the Appalachian Mountain Club earned over $14.7 million from its outdoor program centers, educational activities, membership dues, trail activities, and advertising.
 Sale of products netted over $1.2 million, rental income netted a loss of $0.6 million, investment income was over $2.2 million, and charitable contributions and grants received were almost $30.3 million.

-Appalachian Mountain Club has twelve chapters located in Connecticut, Maine, Massachusetts, New Hampshire, New York, New Jersey, Pennsylvania, Rhode Island, and Washington, D.C.
-The largest chapter is the Boston chapter, with over 20,000 members, followed by the New Hampshire chapter with over 12,000 members, and the New York-North Jersey chapter with over 10,000 members.
+Appalachian Mountain Club has eleven chapters located in the Northeast and Mid-Atlantic regions of the US.
+Chapters vary in geographical size and include Maine, New Hampshire, Boston, Southeastern Massachusetts, Worcester Massachusetts, Western Massachusetts, Connecticut, Narragansett (RI), New York-North Jersey, Delaware Valley which includes Southern NJ, Pennsylvania, and Delaware, and Potomac including Maryland, DC, and Virginia.
+The largest chapter is the Boston chapter, with over 30,000 members, followed by the New Hampshire chapter with over 12,000 members, and the New York-North Jersey chapter with over 10,000 members.